sourcegraph/handbook/content/departments/people-talent/onboarding-feedback-milestones.md

 ### New teammate: What to expect

-During the new teammates’ first week with us, new teammates will find a task in their Process.St checklist called **Understanding your impact**.
+During the new teammates’ first week with us, new teammates will find a task in their Process.St checklist called **Growth at Sourcegraph**.
 Visit your (or your direct report's) [Process.St](https://app.process.st/reports/saved-views/jximA08020M34hrr8fZGsQ) checklist to read more about it.

 New teammates are responsible for scheduling the meetings in Google Calendar.

-New teammates will receive a review form a month and 3 months after joining.
+New teammates will receive a review form 1 month and 3 months after joining.
 They will have to complete and submit the questions in Lattice.
 The question will **not** be private and new teammates will see what managers have written and managers will see what their direct reports wrote too.

 **Teammate prep**

 - check onboarding checklist
-- have list of values and examples ready
 - have examples ready
 - think about examples of what your manager can do to support you better